mt4sd/Script_to_EELabs_map/README.md

 --tile If you want to generate a single 16x16 tile.
 Format example: [1,2]

+--parallelization If you want to parallelize, enter the number of workers.
+0 for not parallelization.

+**PURPLES.PY DESCRIPTION**

+Purples.py calculates all the completely purple tiles to avoid having to ignore them in later calculations and saves in MongoDB.

+--mongoDB mongoDB url where you want to save the data REQUIRED INPUT

+--folder_data Folder where the CSV files of the tiles 16x16 are located Example: C:\Users\borja\Downloads\Folder REQUIRED INPUT

+--tile If you want to generate the purples of one single 16x16 tile.
+Format example: [1,2]

---parallelization f you want to parallelize, enter the number of workers.
+--parallelization If you want to parallelize, enter the number of workers.
 0 for not parallelization.